matobeno1/pokemons/README.md

 the user is redirected to a detail page with the name of pokemon in the URL.
   - we could optimise this by creating an object at build time with key-pair values (key = pokemon ID, value = name of pokemon) and then using it for redirects without the need of fetching the name from external resource.
+- Split CSS per page/component - at this moment there's one stylesheet with component's CSS.
+  - possible to fix by using CSS modules.